Nutrition Counseling

 • You've cycled through diets, cleanses, and "fresh starts" for years, and you're tired of it

-• You can eat well when life is calm, but the moment things get stressful, busy, or hard, food is the first thing that falls apart.
+• You can eat consistently when life is calm, but the moment things get stressful, busy, or hard, food is the first thing that falls apart.
 And then you feel like you're starting all over again

 • "Eating healthy" has somehow made your relationship with food more anxious, not less